computernerd486/n64-super-controller-pak/docs/Writerside/topics/mad-catz.md

-# 3rd Party - Unnamed
+# Mad Catz / High Frequency
 Similar to the OEM pak form factor and case wise, primary differences:
 * Grip Area is not inset, instead having a line pattern to grip
 * Uses phillips head screws
 * No discernible injection mold markings

+This took some research to find, these were made in Hong Kong by Mad Catz, but were also sold branded as "High Frequency" through Toys'R'Us.
+There were other versions available in a x4 and x16 versions which include an LCD screen to select between "pages"

 ### Board
 OEM pak utilizing a `32K X 8 CMOS STATIC RAM`, backed up by a battery to keep memory while it is not inserted into a powered on system.

-Similar to the preformance memory card, it utilizes a transistor and some other circuity to keep power to the ram chip.
+Similar to the performance memory card, it utilizes a transistor and some other circuity to keep power to the ram chip.

 #### Hardware Specs